SAWGraph/geospatial-kg/datasets/administrative-regions/README.md

 | INTPTLAT | Internal point latitude | No |  |  |
 | INTPTLON | Internal point longitude | No |  |  |
 | geometry | Polygon | Yes | geo:hasGeometry/geo:asWKT |  |

-Currently, the graph includes county subdivisions from Maine, Illinois, Ohio, and Kansas.

-## S2 Cells
-S2 cells are available to SAWGraph via the KnowWhereGraph project.
-Level 13 are currently in use.
-The cells, their integration with Level 1 and Level 2 administrative regions, and a smaller "class statement only" version are all processed via the S2 script included here, which supercedes the scripts found in the [s2cells](/datasets/s2cells) folder.

 ## Additional Administrative Region Information
 For the state of Maine (ME) town and parcel data can be downloaded from the Maine State GeoLibrary Data Catalog